 After the stage of prototyping comes rigorous testing, but it’s worth noting that this is not the end of the Design Thinking process.
 In reality, the results of the testing phase will often push you back to introspect the steps crossed before, providing actionable insights to redefine the original problem statement or to come up with new ideas you hadn’t crossed your mind before.

 Iterative and Non-linear Process

 Design Thinking is an iterative process.
-It is all about constantly questioning the known to help define a problem as well as identify suitable alternative strategies that might not be visible based on basic level of understanding.
-With this outside of box thinking, designers are attempting to develop new ways of thinking that defies challenges which are geared towards problem-solving methods.
+It is all about constantly questioning the known to help define a problem as well as identify suitable alternative strategies that might not be visible based on the basic level of understanding.
+With this outside-of-box thinking, designers are attempting to develop new ways of thinking that defy challenges that are geared towards problem-solving methods.

-Design Thinking process is iterative process offering flexibility and focused on collaboration between designers and users, with an emphasis on putting life into ideas based on how real users think, react and behave.
+The Design Thinking process is an iterative process offering flexibility and focused on collaboration between designers and users, with an emphasis on putting life into ideas based on how real users think, react, and behave.